jmhutchison/QGIS-Training-Manual/animal_health/exercise2.rst

    :align: center

-As a general rule, if you are going to manipulate spatial data using tools from the *Vector* menu, your layers will need to be projected.
+As a general rule, if you are going to manipulate spatial data using tools from the *Vector* menu, your layers will need to be projected to a format where distance is expressed in measurement units such as metres.

 For this exercise we will use the Universal Transverse Mercator (UTM) zone 50s (EPSG 32750).